 1. Hands occupy too few pixels

 A standing full-body shot at 1024x1536 gives each hand roughly 60-90 vertical pixels.
 That is too few for the model to articulate five distinct fingers reliably.
-Below 128 pixels per hand, expect failure.
+Below about 128 pixels per hand, expect failure.

 How to spot it: Crop to one hand at 100% and measure.
 Below 100x100 pixels of bounding box, the hand is undersized.